pythonanywhere/help_pages/articles/ChangingSystemImage.md

 > You will not be able to switch to a system image that is older than the one
 > it had when you originally signed up.

+We recommend that you read the rest of this page (in particular the part about virtualenvs, if you are using them) before making the change.

 ## Using the new system image

 Once you have changed the image, code that is currently running will